Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Numerical Validation and Investigation

-In this paper, the first-order forward Euler finite difference scheme and the second-order non-oscillatory nonfree dissipative (NND) scheme are used to discrete spatial and temporary derivatives in Eq.~(\ref{eq:22}) and Eq.~(\ref{eq:43}), respectively.
-The second-order central difference scheme is used to discretize the space derivative in Eq.~(\ref{eq:44}).
-Two two-dimensional DVMs are adopted in this paper.
-The DVM used to simulate the benchmark problems has $25$ discrete velocities as shown in figure~\ref{fig:1}(a), and the DVM used to simulate the RMI has $16$ discrete velocities as shown in figure~\ref{fig:1}(b).
+In this paper, the first-order forward Euler finite difference scheme and the second-order non-oscillatory nonfree dissipative (NND) scheme are used to discrete spatial and temporary derivatives in Eq.~(\ref{eq:3}) and Eq.~(\ref{eq:23}), respectively.
+The second-order central difference scheme is used to discretize the space derivative in Eq.~(\ref{eq:24}).
+Two two-dimensional DVMs are used in this paper.
+The DVM used to simulate the benchmark problems has $25$ discrete velocities, as shown in Fig.~\ref{fig:2}(a).
+The DVM used to simulate the RMI has $16$ discrete velocities, as shown in Fig.~\ref{fig:2}(b).

 The mathematical expressions of these two kinds of DVM are as follows,

 where `cyc' represents the indicates cyclic permutation. $c$ is a free parameter to optimize the properties of the DVM.